 The taxable amount for supply of goods and services and the intra-EU acquisition of goods includes all payments to the supplier.
 Where goods are imported, this amount is their value for customs purposes.
 Duties, taxes and other charges are included in the taxable amount but the VAT itself, price discounts and rebates granted to the customer are excluded.

 The directive allows for exemptions from VAT.
-Most of these are exemptions without the right to deduct, e.g. financial and insurance services, medical care or social services.
+Most of these are exemptions without the right to deduct, e.g. medical care, social services or financial and insurance services.
 However, exemptions with the right to deduct also exist, e.g. intra-EU supplies of goods or exports of goods to a non-EU country.
 The majority of exemptions are obligatory for EU countries, but some are optional.

-A taxable person has the right to deduct the amount of VAT paid on acquired goods or services in the EU country where these transactions are carried out.
+A taxable person has the right to deduct the amount of VAT paid on acquired goods or services used for taxed transactions in the EU country where these goods or services are acquired.
 This input VAT can be deducted from VAT payable on taxed transactions, e.g. domestic supplies of goods or services.
 There is in general no right to deduct in the case of an economic activity that is exempt from VAT, or if the taxable person applies certain special schemes.
 In certain cases, deductions may be limited or adjusted.

 The directive sets out the obligations of taxable and certain non-taxable persons.
 Generally, VAT is payable by any taxable person making a taxable supply of goods or services.
-Exceptions include specific transactions where the customer pays VAT, e.g. supplies of natural gas, and transactions where the EU country may choose to designate the customer to pay VAT, as with certain fraud-sensitive supplies.
+Exceptions include specific transactions where the customer pays VAT, e.g. services provided to a business by a supplier in another country, and transactions where the EU country may choose to designate the customer to pay VAT, as with certain fraud-sensitive supplies.